Harish Gaonkar: Education and work in London

+In Sri Lanka

-He is cited as the source of the list of butterflies endemic to Sri Lanka at Michael and Nancy van der Poorten's website "Butterflies & Dragonflies of Sri Lanka" in a personal communication of information from a work "The Atlas of the Butterflies of the Western Ghats and Sri Lanka", Natural History Museum, London, apparently still in preparation in August 2009.
+Gaonkar is cited as the source of the list of butterflies endemic to Sri Lanka at Michael and Nancy van der Poorten's website "Butterflies & Dragonflies of Sri Lanka" in a personal communication of information from a work "The Atlas of the Butterflies of the Western Ghats and Sri Lanka", Natural History Museum, London, apparently still in preparation in August 2009.
 Gaonkar is frequently cited explaining the origin of the name of the Asian Mormon swallowtail butterflies.
 He wrote that "the origins of giving common English names to organisms, particularly butterflies for tropical species started in India around the mid 19th century.
 The naming of Mormons evolved slowly.
 I think the first to get such a name was the Common Mormon (Papilio polytes), because it had three different females, a fact that could only have been observed in the field, and this they did in India.
 The name obviously reflected the ...
 Mormon sect in America, which as we know, practiced polygamy."